tock/libtock-rs/doc/Testing.md

 Testing
 =======

-Note: This describes the test infrastructure for the Tock 2.0 `libtock-rs` crates, not the Tock 1.0 crates.
-Not all of the Tock 2.0 crates have been merged into this repository yet.

 This document gives an introduction to the tests in this repository, and is intended to be useful to `libtock-rs` contributors.